dasch-swiss/dsp-meta/docs/data/datamodel.md

 The legacy documentation can be found [here](https://github.com/dasch-swiss/dsp-meta-svc/tree/main/docs/services/metadata).
 This includes thoughts on mappings to external aggregators and on RDF representation of the metadata.

-## Issues/Questions

-- access conditions on datasets not current state
-- status on datasets not aligned with project status
-- typeOfData on datasets is a weird list of options
-- does dataset need all the date fields?